BU-ISCIII/iskylims/README.md

 ## iSkyLIMS Demo
 iSkyLIMS demo is available for your convenience, in a virtual machine image, running on VirtualBox.
-To start using iSkyLIMS you can download the VM image using with your favorite ftp client with the following information:
+Download the VM image using with your favorite ftp client with the following information:

 Server: sftpbioinfo.isciii.es

 Port : 50122

 user: iskylims

 Password: 3skyL3MS_2018
+### Run VM image on VirtualBox
 After successful loging transfer the file demo_iSkyLIMS.ova which it is inside the iSkyLIMS folder.
-On the VirtualBox Manager, import the image selecting on the menu --> File --> Import.
+On the VirtualBox Manager, import the image selecting on the menu

+File --> Import.

-Once completion, click on the Start icon to run the VM.
+Once import taks is completed, click on the Start icon to run the VM.

 For loging to the VM use the following credential:

 user: django

 Password : djangoPass

-Open Mozilla navigator and it will automatically start with iSkyLIMS (http://localhost) To login with investigator role use the user Eva_user and password iSkyLIMS To use iSkyLIMS with as wetlab manager role the user is John_manager and password iSkyLIMS
+Open Mozilla navigator and it will automatically start with iSkyLIMS http://localhost

+- To login with investigator role use the user Eva_user and password iSkyLIMS
+- To use iSkyLIMS with as wetlab manager role the user is John_manager and password iSkyLIMS
-If you need to login as django administrator type the url (http://localhost/admin) using user : admin and password : iSkyLIMS
+- If you need to login as django administrator type the url http://localhost/admin using user : admin and password : iSkyLIMS